feilipu/NASCOM_BASIC_4.7/README.md

 # Program Usage

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
+For the RC2014 32kB, suitable origins commence from `0x8400`, and the default z88dk origin for RC2014 is `0x9000`.

 2. Give the `HLOAD` command within Basic.